boulder-on/JPassport/README.md

   - Union support
   - enum support
   - DebugPassport added so that you can set breakpoints in the generated code.
+  - Added support for extending other interfaces that extend Passport
   - Improved efficiency of arrays of structs
   - For critical methods, arrays are passed as java heap memory
   - Added direct jextract and JNA Direct performance comparison